Open-Markets-Initiative/Directory/Organizations/Nasdaq/Protocols/NtxEquities/ReadMe.md

-## Nasdaq NTX
+## Nasdaq Texas

-Nasdaq Canada Ntx Equities venue providing an alternative Canadian equities market for interlisted securities.
+Nasdaq Texas US cash equities exchange — successor to the Nasdaq Boston (BX) Stock Market following the relocation of operations to Texas.

 ### Protocols